filecoin-project/raas-starter-kit/README.md

 ## Interacting with the RaaS application

-The RaaS application is a server that handles REST API requests for renewing, replicating, or repairing storage deals.
+The demo RaaS application is a server that handles REST API requests for renewing, replicating, or repairing storage deals.
 It is located in the `api` directory.

 Before starting the frontend, ensure that you have already started your RaaS node service.

+Configure all the environment variobles correctly form .env.example before starting the raas service.

 To start the server, run the following commands: